datosh/datosh.github.io/content/post/unraid_reverse_traefik.md

 ## Prepare Traefik Configuration

-In order to configure Trafik we will be using a mix of dynamic configuration (via Docker labels), and static configuration (via configuration files).
+In order to configure Traefik we will be using a mix of dynamic configuration (via Docker labels), and static configuration (via configuration files).

 Place the following configuration files in your `appdata` share.